Angel-2180/Angel-2180/README.md

 ### Glad to see you here! &nbsp; ![](https://visitor-badge.glitch.me/badge?page_id=Angel-2180.Angel-2180&style=flat-round&color=0088cc)

 I am a Game Programmer from France.
-I'm currently studying Game Programming at ISART DIGITAL.
+I'm a graduate student in Game Programming at ISART DIGITAL.
 I'm passionate about programming and I'm always looking for new challenges.
 I'm currently looking for a job as a Game Programmer.

 <img align="right" alt="GIF" src="assets/coding.gif" width="408" height="318" />